 I’ve learned so much here that I would not have learned elsewhere due to the transparency between departments.

 The vision of our company’s founders is reflected in the work that we do for our communities.
-I’m honor to serve in this capability and make a difference one day at a time.
+I’m honored to serve in this capacity and make a difference one day at a time.

 Stefano—Software Engineer (2015)